Virgil (wrestler): Pop culture

 Post-fame, Jones had been attending fan conventions and was seen at subway stations selling autographs.
 As a result, since 2012, there have been "Lonely Virgil" memes created where fans posted pictures of him at conventions with nobody lining up.
 Lonely Virgil was originally created by Sam Roberts of the Opie and Anthony radio show.

 In 2015, a documentary featuring Jones was released titled The Legend of Virgil & His Traveling Merchandise Table, which discusses his wrestling career and the recent upsurge of social media discussions surrounding him.
+In September 2017, Mattel released a WWE action figure of Virgil, including his convention plaque as an accessory.
+The figure was made available at the New York Comic Con, and subsequently at Toys "R" Us stores.

 Personal life and death

 Jones had a degree in mathematics from the University of Virginia and became a high school math teacher in Pittsburgh after retiring from in-ring competition full time in 2000.

 On April 15, 2022, Jones revealed that he had previously suffered two strokes and had been diagnosed with dementia.
 A month later, he said he was diagnosed with stage two colon cancer.
 He was diagnosed with two additional strokes on February 23, 2024, and died five days later at Canonsburg Hospital of complications from the strokes and dementia at age 72.
+His memorial service was at Coston Funeral Home on March 16, 2024 in Pittsburgh, Pennsylvania.

 Age dispute

-Jones had multiple conflicting dates of birth up until his death, with most media believing he died at age 61.
+Jones had multiple conflicting dates of birth up until his death, with most media believing he died at the age of 61.
 However, his family and friends revealed his actual age at death as 72.